studyathome-internationally/hub/docs/courses/digitial-image-processing/README.md

 ### Outcomes

-Upon the completion of the course the student is expected to rule and use the basic toolsand methods for image processing.
+Upon the completion of the course the student is expected to rule and use the basic tools and methods for image processing.

 ### Methods

-Lectures using presentations, interactive lectures, exercises (using equipment and softwarepackages), teamwork, case studies, invited guest lecturers, independent preparation anddefense of a project assignment and seminar work.
+Lectures using presentations, interactive lectures, exercises (using equipment and software packages), teamwork, case studies, invited guest lecturers, independent preparation and defense of a project assignment and seminar work.

 | Type                 | Effort \[h\] |
 | :------------------- | :----------: |